Sabela is a reactive notebook for Haskell. The name is the Ndebele word for to respond, which is the behaviour it is built around.

 ]

-print triplesSabela ships with a small gallery of built-in examples in the UI, including basics, library usage, display examples, concurrency, QuickCheck, and file I/O.
+print triplesThe book icon in the top left opens a gallery of ready-to-run snippets: basics, library usage, rich display, concurrency, QuickCheck, and file I/O.

-You do this with -- cabal: metadata at the top of a code cell.
+-- cabal: directives at the top of a cell:

 -- cabal: build-depends: text